 Physical and mental integrity

 In mental healthcare for persons with psychosocial disabilities the focus is shifting towards avoiding recourse to involuntary measures.
-To assist member States in this shift, the Committee on Bioethics intends to develop a Compendium of good practices to promote voluntary measures in mental healthcare, both at a preventive level and in situations of crisis, by focusing on examples in member States.
+To assist member States in this shift, the Committee on Bioethics has developped a Compendium of good practices to promote voluntary measures in mental healthcare, both at a preventive level and in situations of crisis, by focusing on examples in member States.

 Safeguarding the rights of persons with mental health difficulties